griffio/griffio.github.io/_posts/2015-01-21-Java-annotation-processors.md

   * -proc:none is used for Annotation Processor development.
 Disables Processing
   * -proc:only is used for processers that are validating source or generating source only.
 Class files are not generated externally

-The annotation processing is performed in one or more rounds until all input files are consumed that contain annotations, since newly generated files may contain annotations.
+The annotation processing is performed in one or more rounds until all input files are consumed that contain matching annotations, since newly generated files may contain annotations.

 e.g